stormchaserroleplaying/stormchaserRPG/Spellcasting/WhatisaSpell/SpelLevel/index.md

 | 9th | 1d10 |
 | 10th | 1d12 |

-For example, if a 13th level wizard casts two 6th level spells in a day and then later the same day casts a 3rd level spell, they take 3d4 necrotic damage.
+For example, if a wizard casts two 6th level spells in a day and then later the same day casts a 3rd level spell, they take 3d4 necrotic damage.

-From character level 19, this limitation only applies to spells of spell level 7 and higher.
-6th level spells may be cast repeatedly without taking necrotic damage for overcasting.

-At character level 20, this limitation only applies to spells of spell level 8 and higher.
-6th and 7th level spells may be cast repeatedly without taking necrotic damage for overcasting.